Five-year Goals and Associated Interim Benchmarks

 By 2021-22, NCCU will produce 605 critical workforce credentials, an increase of 43.4% (183 additional critical workforce credentials over a base of 422).

 From North Carolina Central University: Currently, NCCU offers undergraduate and graduate degree programs in several critical workforce areas associated with STEM disciplines, nursing, and education.
-In addition to current offerings, the university will offer new programs in clinical research, education, and mathematics, and will offer new programs biomedical sciences and the health sciences in the year to come.
-NCCU has also expanded its online degree portfolio to meet the needs of current and emerging marketplace needs.
-The university continues to award degrees in critical workforce areas and has graduated six students who have earned the Ph.D. in Integrated Biosciences.
+In addition to current offerings, the university also offers new programs in clinical research, higher education, mathematics, biomedical sciences, information technology with an emphasis on cybersecurity and data analytics, sports medicine and assistive technology in visual impairment.
+NCCU continues to expand its online degree portfolio to meet the needs of the current and emerging marketplace.
+The university continues to award degrees in critical workforce areas and has graduated 10 students who have earned the Ph.D. in Integrated Biosciences.

 By 2021-22, NCCU will receive $21,611,020 in research and development sponsored program awards and licensing income, an increase of 10.2% ($2,000,294 additional over a base of $19,610,726).

 From North Carolina Central University: NCCU is committed to providing innovative research in the area of health disparities.
 The Biomedical / Biotechnology Research Institute (BBRI) and the Biomanufacturing Research Institute and Technology Enterprise (BRITE) lead the way in sponsored research at the university.
 Scientists affiliated with the institutes and faculty from STEM-related areas have earned research awards from the National Institutes of Health, National Institute on Minority Health and Health Disparities, the National Science Foundation, and other prestigious agencies.
 The university has expanded its research infrastructure to promote and accommodate an increase in the number of research proposals.
+Workshops and seminars designed to introduce faculty to the common guidelines and procedures associated with federal funding agencies have contributed to an increase in the number of proposals being submitted by NCCU faculty.
 To support faculty research productivity, NCCU provides mini-grants and innovation funds specifically targeted to motivate junior faculty to write more competitive grant proposals.
-During the 2018-2019 academic year, the university generated $33.1 million in grants and outside funding sources for research, the second-highest funding total in NCCU’s history, exceeding the goal by over $10 million.
-NCCU is also on track to exceed the goal for the 2020-21 cycle.
-Finally, workshops and seminars designed to introduce faculty to the common guidelines and procedures associated with federal funding agencies have contributed to an increase in the number of proposals being submitted by NCCU faculty.
+During the 2019-2020 academic year, the university generated $34.3 million in grants and outside funding sources for research, up from $33.1 million in 2019.
+For example, NCCU and RTI International expanded a formal collaboration to increase sponsored research, provide training and exchange opportunities, and collaborate on workforce development initiatives.
+NCCU is also on track to again exceed the goal for the 2020-21 cycle.

 By fall 2021, NCCU will enroll 1,881 rural students, a 4.7% increase over 2016 levels (85 additional rural students over a base of 1,796).

 From North Carolina Central University: Both the enrollment and the academic success of students with rural backgrounds are of paramount importance at NCCU.
-NCCU has expanded private visits to rural high schools and community colleges.
-NCCU has also refocused its recruitment process at college fairs in rural communities based on geographic analysis of applicants and admitted students from the fall 2018 and fall 2019 classes.
+The university has expanded private visits to rural high schools and community colleges.
+NCCU has also refocused its recruitment process at virtual outreach activities and college fairs in rural communities based on geographic analysis of applicants and admitted students from the fall 2019 and fall 2020 classes.
 As such, the university has made strategic investments in the recruitment of students from these underserved areas of the state.
-Forty-six percent of students enrolled in the fall 2019 first-year class are from rural areas of North Carolina.
+Forty-two percent of students enrolled in the fall 2020 first-year class are from rural areas of North Carolina.